 Fear of Making a Change

 Fear has everyone paralyzed.
 Fear is the new 4 letter “F” word.
-I wrote last week about being bold, overcoming your fears and just get moving in some direction.
+In previous weeks, I talked about being bold, overcoming your fears and just get moving in some direction.

 Multipotentialites and Fear

 Multipotentialites have a lot of interests.
 They tend to get really interested in one topic, go deep, become an expert, and then get bored.
 They then want to move on to the next thing.

 I wrote a very popular post on Multipotentialism called Are you a Multipotentialite?

 When multipotentialites reach the 2nd half of life and they have not been able to attain career success, fear sets in.
 Self-doubt sets in around whether they will ever be as successful as they had planned or hoped.